Bridging the Divide: End-to-End Sequence-Graph Learning: Introduction

-\begin{itemize} \item At the \emph{model level}, we design \ourmodel, an end-to-end architecture that integrates a sequential encoder with a GNN, to learn temporal and relational signals jointly. \item At the \emph{layer level}, we develop \ourlayer, a token-wise cross-attention mechanism that allows individual events in one sequence to attend to events in neighboring sequences. \end{itemize} The two components together enable richer information exchange and preserve the temporal information of sequences while respecting the graph topology.
+To address this gap, we propose an end-to-end framework for the effective integration of sequential and relational modeling.
+Our framework leverages the strengths of both modalities while accounting for their interplay in a unified, end-to-end fashion.
+This is achieved by treating each entity's sequence as a dynamic set of event-level representations capable of communicating across the graph.
+Our approach introduces two complementary components: \begin{itemize}[topsep=0pt, itemsep=2pt, parsep=0pt] \item At the \textit{model level}, we design \ourmodel, an architecture that integrates a sequential model with a GNN to learn temporal and relational signals jointly. \item At the \textit{layer level}, we develop \ourlayer, a token-wise cross-attention mechanism that allows individual events within a sequence to attend to events in neighboring sequences. \end{itemize} Together, these components enable richer information exchange and preserve the fine-grained temporal information of sequences while respecting the graph topology.

-Across link prediction and fraud detection experiments, our approach consistently surpasses strong GNN and temporal-graph baselines by treating sequences and graphs as a single system.
-This joint view unlocks richer temporal–relational reasoning and points toward a new class of hybrid models for complex, multi-modal data.
+Across relationship prediction and fraud detection experiments, our approach consistently outperforms strong GNN, temporal graph, and two-stage sequence-graph baselines by treating sequences and graphs as a single, integrated system.
+This joint perspective unlocks richer sequential–relational reasoning and points toward a new class of hybrid models designed for complex, multimodal data.